 This survey effort is not designed to support statistically valid results, but rather qualitative analysis of user satisfaction.
 The methods for data collection are designed to collect specific information to maximize the responses received.
 DHS intends to encourage participation in the survey by emphasizing the value of the travelers’ feedback on the DHS website and on the program overall.

-This collection is not based on sampling and is intended for general qualitative understanding user satisfaction with the website or the program, thus no special justification is needed for this collection.
+Because this collection is not based on sampling and is intended for general qualitative understanding user satisfaction with the website or the program, no special justification is needed for this collection.
 Additionally, the results of these surveys are intended for internal use and will serve as a guide to identify future areas of development.
 This survey effort will allow DHS to plan further website and programmatic developments, including in-depth studies if warranted, based on the data.

 4. Describe any tests of procedures or methods to be undertaken.
 Testing is encouraged as an effective means of refining collections of information to minimize burden and improve utility.
 Tests must be approved if they call for answers to identical questions from 10 or more respondents.
 A proposed test or set of tests may be submitted for approval separately or in combination with the main collection of information.

-DHS will implement the information gathering technique, as described in Question 1, an online survey.
+DHS will implement the information gathering technique, as described in Question 1, in an online survey.
 DHS will not conduct any test of procedures for these collections.

 5. Provide the name and telephone number of individuals consulted on statistical aspects of the design and the name of the agency unit, contractor(s), grantee(s), or other person(s) who will actually collect and/or analyze the information for the agency.

-The individual below was consulted on all aspects of the design and will be responsible for collecting and analyzing the data once collected.
+The individual identified below was consulted on all aspects of the survey design and will be responsible for collecting and analyzing the data.

-Deborah Moore, Director, Traveler Redress Inquiry Program, Department of Homeland Security
+Deborah Moore, Director, Traveler Redress Inquiry Program, Department of Homeland Security, 571-227-1220.

-571-227-1220.